 Offering budget-friendly fares to nearly 90 destinations across 25 countries, AeroMexico is a popular airline among international travelers.
+AeroMexico is also popular within Mexico with popular destinations such as Mexico City, Tulum and Acapulco.
 Whether you’re thinking about booking a flight with AeroMexico or have already purchased your ticket, you may be wondering what to expect when it comes to baggage allowances and fees for your flight.
 By making yourself familiar with AeroMexico’s baggage fees and allowances, you can best prepare and budget for your upcoming trip.
 Another international alternative is Virgin.
 If you are traveling this airline, you may want to check the Virgin Atlantic baggage fees.

 When compared to other airlines of its size, AeroMexico’s baggage policies are pretty standard across the industry.
 Many travelers who fly this airline actually enjoy the fact that many routes include some checked baggage—and the ones that don’t tend to offer affordable fees for the first 1-2 bags.

 AeroMexico Checked and Carry-On Allowances

 Familiarizing yourself with AeroMexico’s specific policies for checked and carry-on bags is a great way to prepare for your trip and avoid unwanted surprises at the check-in counter or gate.

 Checked Bag Allowances and Fees

 One of the more confusing aspects of AeroMexico’s checked baggage policies is the fact that they can vary depending on your route.
 For example, if you’re flying within Mexico, all Main Cabin fares will receive one free checked bag, with Clase Premier (first class) fares receiving two free checked bags.

 If you’re flying between the United States, Mexico, and Canada, Main Cabin fares don’t include any free checked bags, although first class fares still receive two checked bags at no additional charge.